Royal College of Anaesthetists Guide to Stage 1 Training

 Intensive Care Medicine

-Junior trainees will be required to complete a three-month module in Intensive Care Medicine (ICM) during CT1.
-This is classed as Basic Training by the Faculty of Intensive Care Medicine.
-Completion of Unit of Training to be completed on Lifelong Learning Platform ( LLP).
-Each department in Wessex has a Faculty of Intensive Care Medicine (FICM) tutor who will guide trainees through the process.
+Junior Doctors in Training (DiT) will be required to complete a three-month module in Intensive Care Medicine (ICM) during CT1.
+This is classed as Basic Training by the Faculty of Intensive Care Medicine (FICM).
+Completion of Unit of Training to be completed on Lifelong Learning Platform (LLP).
+Each department in FICM tutor who will guide DiT through the process.

 Obstetric Anaesthesia Basic Training

 Training in Obstetric Anaesthesia starts in CT2.
-It is an essential requirement to complete the IAC in Obstetric Anaesthesia before trainees can go on-call in Obstetrics.
-Completion of Core Obstetric training is in 2 parts – first of all completion of Initial Assessment of Competence in Obstetric Anaesthesia (IACOA) and then completion of core training, after which the Completion of Unit of Training (CUT) form on LLP is to be completed.
+It is an essential requirement to complete the IAC in Obstetric Anaesthesia before DiT can go on-call in Obstetrics.
+Completion of Core Obstetric training is in 2 parts – completion of Initial Assessment of Competence in Obstetric Anaesthesia (IACOA) and then completion of core training, after which the Completion of Unit of Training (CUT) form on the LLP is to be completed.

 Patient Safety Day

-All Core trainees are expected to attend one of the bi-annual Patient Safety Training days.
+All Core Doctors in Training (DiT) are expected to attend one of the bi-annual Patient Safety Training days.
 The days cover:

 Error and leadership